openMetadataInitiative/openMINDS_documentation/docs/libraries/brainAtlases/Automated Segmentation Atlas.rst

    :@id: https://openminds.ebrains.eu/instances/brainAtlas/AsegAtlas
    :@type: https://openminds.ebrains.eu/sands/BrainAtlas
    :abbreviation: Aseg Atlas
-   :description: The Automated Segmentation Atlas of the Human Brain is an automated whole brain segmentation that is based on probablistic information on the location of structures of a manual labeled training set (cf., [Fischl et al., 2002](https://doi.org/10.1016/S0896-6273(02)00569-X)).
+   :description: The Automated Segmentation Atlas of the Human Brain is an automated whole brain segmentation that is based on probabilistic information on the location of structures of a manual labeled training set (cf., [Fischl et al., 2002](https://doi.org/10.1016/S0896-6273(02)00569-X)).
    :fullName: Automated Segmentation Atlas of the Human Brain
    :hasTerminology: (see below)
    :shortName: Automated Segmentation Atlas